Generalized Orthogonal Procrustes Problem under Arbitrary Adversaries: Abstract

 \section{Abstract}

-Given a set of multiple point clouds, how to find the rigid transformations (rotation, reflection, and shifting) such that these point clouds are well aligned?
-This problem, known as the generalized orthogonal Procrustes problem (GOPP), plays a fundamental role in several scientific disciplines including statistics, imaging science and computer vision.
-Despite its tremendous practical importance, it is still a challenging computational problem due to the inherent nonconvexity.
-In this paper, we study the semidefinite programming (SDP) relaxation of the generalized orthogonal Procrustes problems and prove that the tightness of the SDP relaxation holds, i.e., the SDP estimator exactly equals the least squares estimator, if the signal-to-noise ratio (SNR) is relatively large.
-We also prove that an efficient generalized power method with a proper initialization enjoys global linear convergence to the least squares estimator.
-In addition, we analyze the Burer-Monteiro factorization and show the corresponding optimization landscape is free of spurious local optima if the SNR is large.
-This explains why first-order Riemannian gradient methods with random initializations usually produce a satisfactory solution despite the nonconvexity.
-One highlight of our work is that the theoretical guarantees are purely algebraic and do not require any assumptions on the statistical property of the noise.
-Our results partially resolve one open problem posed in [Bandeira, Khoo, Singer, 2014] on the tightness of the SDP relaxation in solving the generalized orthogonal Procrustes problem.
-Numerical simulations are provided to complement our theoretical analysis.
+The generalized orthogonal Procrustes problem (GOPP) plays a fundamental role in several scientific disciplines including statistics, imaging science and computer vision.
+Despite its tremendous practical importance, it is generally an NP-hard problem to find the least squares estimator.
+We study the semidefinite relaxation (SDR) and an iterative method named generalized power method (GPM) to find the least squares estimator, and investigate the performance under a signal-plus-noise model.
+We show that the SDR recovers the least squares estimator exactly and moreover the generalized power method with a proper initialization converges linearly to the global minimizer to the SDR, provided that the signal-to-noise ratio is large.
+The main technique follows from showing the nonlinear mapping involved in the GPM is essentially a local contraction mapping and then applying the well-known Banach fixed-point theorem finishes the proof.
+In addition, we analyze the low-rank factorization algorithm and show the corresponding optimization landscape is free of spurious local minimizers under nearly identical conditions that enables the success of SDR approach.
+The highlight of our work is that the theoretical guarantees are purely algebraic and do not assume any statistical priors of the additive adversaries, and thus it applies to various interesting settings.